Guy-Shaw/charset-devolve/README.md

 from various sources, with various encodings.
 None of these sources involve any serious use of richer character sets.
 They are almost all English language.
-Many UTF-8 encoded document I encounter just have an occasional M-dash, or "real" left and right quote marks, an apostrophe -- that's it.
+Many UTF-8 encoded documents I encounter just have an occasional M-dash, or "real" left and right quote marks, an apostrophe -- that's it.
 No foreign language, except maybe an occasional borrowed word, like "facade" with a real cedilla.